Nationals Summer Camps - Frequently Asked Questions

 Is the trip to Nationals Park an all-day visit?

 Yes.
 The camp hours will stay roughly the same, 9:00 a.m. to 3:00 p.m.
 In some cases, buses will leave earlier or arrive later than the schedule camp hours - if that is the case, we will communicate any changes regarding the times well in advance of the visit to Nationals Park.

 Can parents go on the visit to Nationals Park?

-No. Due to safety and logistics concerns, only Nationals ballplayers and Nationals Baseball & Softball Summer Camps staff are allowed to enter the stadium during our visit.
+No. Due to safety and logistics concerns, only Nationals Baseball & Softball Summer Camps campers and staff are allowed to enter the stadium during our visit.
 Every detail about the trip and tour has been designed with safety (of ballplayers and parents/guardians alike) as the top priority, and to maximize their fan experience at Nationals Park.